slevomat/coding-standard/README.md

 Sniff provides the following settings:

-* `linesCountAfterOpeningBrace`: allows to configure the number of lines after opening brace
+* `linesCountAfterOpeningBrace`: allows to configure the number of lines after opening brace.
-* `linesCountBeforeClosingBrace`: allows to configure the number of lines before closing brace
+* `linesCountBeforeClosingBrace`: allows to configure the number of lines before closing brace.

 #### SlevomatCodingStandard.Namespaces.FullyQualifiedClassNameInAnnotation 🔧